koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 * a sci-fi one about work and projects that I never finished 🤣
 * a LGBTQ+ horror one about that time I woke up filled with bruises in somebody's flat
 * a dramatic episode when you feel alone because you live abroad
-* a romantic epsiode filled with plot twists about finding friends and the right man
+* a romantic episode filled with plot twists about finding friends and the right man

 Even if the story will be inconsistent and too few recurring characters, I am sure Trixie and Katya would say that [this](https://youtu.be/6nvDC9YSMvQ?t=1310)